ashvardanian/SimSIMD/README.md

-# SimSIMD
+# SimSIMD 📏

-SIMD-accelerated similarity measures, metrics, distance functions for x86 and Arm.
+SIMD-accelerated similarity measures, metrics, and distance functions for x86 and Arm.
-Tuned for Machine Learning applications, mid-size vectors with 100-1024 dimensions.
+They are tuned for Machine Learning applications and mid-size vectors with 100-1024 dimensions.
-For Cosine (Angular) distance, the most common metric in AI, one can expect following performance.
+One can expect the following performance for Cosine (Angular) distance, the most common metric in AI.

 | Method | Vectors | Any Length | Speed on 256b | Speed on 1024b |
 | :----- | :------ | :--------- | ------------: | -------------: |